-3. Until March 12, 2019, the Company operated in two main areas of activity, the product and automated solutions areas, and also held 100% of the capital and control rights of Utron Automated Solutions Ltd. (hereinafter - "Utron Solutions", formerly "Unitronics Automated Solutions").
+3. Until March 12, 2019, the Company operated in two main segments, the products segment and the automated solutions segment, and also held 100% of the capital and control rights of Utron Automated Solutions Ltd. (hereinafter - "Utron Solutions", formerly "Unitronics Automated Solutions").

-As of March 12, 2019, the Company operates only in the products sector, and its operations in the automated solutions and its investment in Utron Solutions were transferred to Utron Ltd. (hereinafter: "Utron") as part of the Spinoff based on the Spinoff Prospectus and the listing for trading (hereinafter: the "Spinoff").
+As of March 12, 2019, the Company operates only in the products segment, and its operations in the automated solutions and its investment in Utron Solutions were transferred to Utron Ltd. (hereinafter: "Utron") as part of the Spinoff based on the Spinoff Prospectus and the listing for trading (hereinafter: the "Spinoff").